IMRF benefits not affected by ruling

 IMRF has modified how it reports its financial position to comply with new reporting requirements from the Governmental Accounting Standards Board (GASB).

-The IMRF Board of Trustees certified two new trustees at a special meeting held September 25, 2014.
+The IMRF Board of Trustees certified two new trustees for 2015 at a special meeting held September 25, 2014.

 The Board certified: